guigrpa/oao/README.md

   -h, --help               output usage information
-  -s --src <glob>          glob pattern for sub-package paths [packages/*] -l --link <regex>        regex pattern for extra packages that should be linked, not installed --no-master              allow publishing from a non-master branch --no-check-uncommitted   skip uncommitted check --no-check-unpulled      skip unpulled check
+  -s --src <glob>          glob pattern for sub-package paths [packages/*] -i --ignore-src <glob>   glob pattern for sub-package paths that should be ignored -l --link <regex>        regex pattern for dependencies that should be linked, not installed --no-master              allow publishing from a non-master branch --no-check-uncommitted   skip uncommitted check --no-check-unpulled      skip unpulled check